rkelm/dos_ctrl_ec2/README.md

 * simple start/stop with one click
 * allows only one running instance per configuration file
 * tested with amazon linux instances
+* allows sending commands to the instance

 # prerequisites
 * AWS cli installed
 * AWS login
 * AWS credentials written to environment variables "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY" or a batch file which will set up both environment variables when run.
+See AppRunner_policy.json for an example AWS IAM policy document.
 * prepared EBS volume containing the following
   * an installed version or installation files of the apps/services to be run on an EC2 instance
   * /start.sh script run as root, which installs and starts the apps/services